 Redwood City, California

 As an undergraduate at Stanford University, Allison Stafford realized that a major obstacle to combating world problems such as hunger, poverty and climate change was a lack of scientific understanding and literacy.
-This was the moment when she understood that her passion for sharing a love of learning can positively impact the world.
+This was the moment when she understood that her passion for sharing her love of learning could positively impact the world.